 The Host Manager is the "Control Center" for Hosts.
-Here, 50 a Host can track sales, design their store front, generate links to merchant products, get traffic/order reports, update account information, etc

-For a host to gain access to the host manager system, the host must be registered.
-FIG. 4 depicts a flow chart for a typical registration process.
-A host representative may initiate contact 410 with the system via a web interface.
-The signup process must collect basic host information 420, including the information necessary to pay the host a commission for purchases through his site, which is saved by the system 430.
+Here, a Host can track sales, design their store front, generate links to merchant products, get traffic/order reports, update account information, etc process must collect basic host information 420, including the information necessary to pay the host a commission for purchases through his site, which is saved by the system 430.
 Optionally, a click agreement containing terms of use 440 may be presented requiring agreement 444 to proceed.
 If at some point the representative elects to cancel 425, 458 or reject the use agreement 448, he or she is returned to her point of entry 410.
 The system may then request the representative to select a user identification and a password 450.
 If the selected user identification is already in use 454, the representative may be prompted to select a user identification 450.
+The information associated with the host is stored 460, and the representative may proceed to the host manager system page 470.